Reeb flows transverse to foliations

 \begin{lem} For any fixed $T,S$,

 and the convergence for either limit is uniform over $x \in M$ and over $S$.
 In other words, tail events from abnormally long paths do not contribute much to the expectation.
-In particular, the right side exists and is continuous. \end{lem} \begin{proof} In order to quantify the contribution of tail events to the expectation, we need to bound both how fast $\log f$ grows on $\ucover\lambda$ and how fast Brownian motion can travel on $\ucover\lambda$.
+In particular, the right side exists and is continuous. \end{lem} \begin{proof} Say $\gamma$ is a tail event if $d(x,\gamma(t_{far}))>R$.
+In other words, $\gamma$ is a tail event if $\gamma$ ever travels a distance $R$ away from $x$ before time $T$.
+The expectations in \cref{eqn:exp1,eqn:exp2,eqn:exp3} differ only on tail events.
+In order to quantify the contribution of tail events to the expectations, we need to bound both how fast $\log f$ grows on $\ucover\lambda$ and how fast Brownian motion can travel on $\ucover\lambda$.
 Since $d\log f_{\tau}$ is continuous on $M$, it is bounded above in norm.
 Therefore, $\log f_{\tau}$ is $L$-Lipschitz on $\ucover\lambda$ for some $L$.
-Let $K$ be a global upper bound for the absolute value of the Gaussian curvature of leaves in $M$.
-Roughly speaking, Brownian motion travels at the usual square root speed on length scales below $\frac 1 {\sqrt K}$, and travels at linear speed at length scales above $\frac 1 {\sqrt K}$.
-(A random walk is exponentially unlikely to backtrack in the presence of negative curvature.)
-A concentration result for the linear speed gives the estimate

-for some absolute constants $c_0$ and $C_0$.
-This estimate is formally justified by heat kernel estimates from \cite{cheng_upper_1981} or \cite{candel_foliations_2000}, Theorem B.7.1.
-So the maximum possible contribution of tail events to either expectation is where $L$, $C$, and $K$ are constants depending only on $M$, $\F$, and the metric.
-This integral converges to zero as $R\to \infty$. \end{proof}
+In particular,